[CF]

 5. Last updated

 Check the date that the match was ‘Last Updated’.
-How old was the candidate on that date?
+How old was the candidate on the date in question?
 For example, if the match was last updated in April 2005 and the candidate’s year of birth is 1990, then they are unlikely to be the CEO found guilty of fraud.

 6. What were they doing?

-Check what references have been received for the candidate and what dates these confirm employment/study.
+Verify the references received for the candidate and the corresponding dates of confirmation of employment/study.
 For example, is he confirmed as studying in Australia when the match states they would have been in prison?

 7. Source links